chillerlan/php-qrcode/README.md

 ## Documentation

 See [the wiki](https://github.com/chillerlan/php-qrcode/wiki) for advanced documentation.

+For examples of the current release checkout the [examples](https://github.com/chillerlan/php-qrcode/tree/main/examples) page.

 An API documentation created with [phpDocumentor](https://www.phpdoc.org/) can be found at https://chillerlan.github.io/php-qrcode/ (WIP).

 ### Requirements